rollerworks/search/Resources/doc/internals.rst

 The metadata is read using the JMS/Metadata Component.

-Metadata can be stored as property annotations inside the class self or using loose YAML/XML files (todo).
+Metadata can be stored as property annotations inside the class self or using loose YAML/XML files.

 CacheWarming code
 -----------------